exercism/jq/exercises/concept/vehicle-purchase/.docs/instructions.md

 ## 2. Choose between two potential vehicles to buy

-You evaluate your options of available vehicles.
+You have evaluated your options of available vehicles.
-You manage to narrow it down to two options but you need help making the final decision.
+You managed to narrow it down to two options but you need help making the final decision.
 Implement the function `choose_vehicle` that takes an array of two vehicles as input and returns a decision, which is the option that comes first in dictionary order.

 ```jq